 4. Neglecting authentic student voice and choice.

-My real full-time job is being a mother of three kids, one of whom is a slightly complex sixth grader who is having the toughest school year of his life.
-The best way to describe his learning style is to say he can be distracted by anything and is disinterested in everything, at least everything adult-driven.
-His teachers say he’s smart but unorganized and unmotivated.
+My real full-time job is being a mother of three kids.
+When my son was sixth grader, he was having one of the toughest school years of his life.
+The best way to describe him back then is to say he could be distracted by anything and was disinterested in everything, at least everything adult-driven.
+His teachers said he was smart but disorganized and unmotivated.
 So why am I sharing this?

-Well, as I sat on my balcony writing this post, my son handed me a list of items to buy so he can complete a self-made project: a micro switch, a DC motor, three pieces of wire… .
-He immersed himself for days in a coding website and is convinced he can create a prototype for a voice-command responding robot.
+Well, one night as I sat on my balcony doing some work, my son handed me a list of items to buy so he could complete a self-made project: a micro switch, a DC motor, three pieces of wire… .
+He immersed himself for days in a coding website and was convinced he can create a prototype for a voice-command responding robot.

-My first thought is, “Why can’t he put half the effort into tasks at school?”
-Then it hits me: He has ownership!
-Despite his inability to complete tasks at school, he has chosen to explore, research information and problem-solve in order to see this task through to completion because he owns it.
+My first thought was, “Why couldn't he put half the effort into tasks at school?”
+Then it hit me: He had ownership!
+Despite his inability to complete tasks at school, he had chosen to explore, research information and problem-solve in order to see this task through to completion because he owned it.